KishanGollamudi/SprintFlow/README.md

-# SprintFlow HRMS – Local Deployment & Setup Guide
+# SprintFlow – Local Deployment & Setup Guide

 This document covers the complete process of deploying the **SprintFlow HRMS** application on a Fedora Linux laptop, including: